robotology/yarp-matlab-bindings/README.md

 Depending on the latest time in which this bindings have been regenerated, the latest YARP version could be compatible with them or not.
 If you have problem in compilation, you can try to compile the bindings yourself following the instruction in the next section.

 # Regenerate the matlab bindings (not necessary to use the bindings!!)
-If you want to regenerate the bindings (for example because yarp has been updated and you want to generate bindings for the new version of yarp) you have to install the fork of swig that supports matlab, following the instructions at https://github.com/casadi/casadi/wiki/matlab .
+If you want to regenerate the bindings (for example because yarp has been updated and you want to generate bindings for the new version of yarp) you have to install the fork of swig that supports matlab, following the instructions at https://github.com/casadi/casadi/wiki/matlab (just follow the first 4 points in the guide, you don't need to actually install casadi) .
 After that, you have to compile this project enabling the `YARP_GENERATE_MATLAB` CMake option.

 This will generate the bindings in the source directory of the repo, so you can commit the generated sources to the repo.
 We try to make sure that this repo stay in sync with YARP master branch, but this may not be the case.